fundavegits/Car-Rental-DApp/README.md

 Select:

-Chain: Ethereum

-Network: Sepolia
+Network: ethereum sepolia

-Copy the HTTPS RPC URL
+Copy the Endpoint URL

 This will be your:

 SEPOLIA_RPC_URL
+also create a api key

 3️⃣ Get Sepolia Test ETH